-- -g groupName (applicable only to very large, multi-compliance-database implementations) - -p

--p

-- -t tenantUID (applicable only to multi-tenant implementations, for managed service providers) - -g groupName

-Not relevant to, and must not be used with, on-premises installations.
+-g groupName Not relevant to, and must not be used with, on-premises installations.
 For multi-database implementations, this means to run the task for all tenants in the specified group.

-Note: With this option, a tenant UID must not be specified in the command line
+Note: With this option, a tenant UID must not be specified in the command line.
 Groups apply only to very large implementations where the compliance data is split over multiple databases.
 The group identifies which database contains data records for the set of tenants.
-For on-premises implementations, this option must be omitted.

-Pass properties to the batch processor that customize its behavior for certain tasks.
+For on-premises implementations, this option must be omitted. -p Pass properties to the batch processor that customize its behavior for certain tasks.
 These properties are not passed through as arguments to any executable that the batch processor may call in a sub-process.
-(For that purpose, use the - taskArguments format.)
+(For that purpose, use the taskArguments format.)
 Instead, these properties modify the behavior of the batch processor itself.
 Properties must be specified in name=value pairs, and multiple pairs may be separated by commas.

--t TenantUniqueID

-In a multi-tenant environment, runs the task only for the tenant specified by the unique identifier.
-(This alphanumeric code is viewable in the Flexera Software license details, and in the Tenant table in the database.)

-Note: If a task is scoped to a tenant, and the -t option is omitted on the command line, BatchProcessTaskConsole.exe queues a separate message for every tenant in the database.
+Example: To modify InventoryImportReaders to also run the database writers for a specific connection, add this property: -p "ChainWritersMessage=true".
+The complete command (entered on a single line) in this example becomes: BatchProcessTask[Console].exe run InventoryImportReaders -p "ChainWritersMessage=true" -t TenantUniqueID In a multi-tenant environment, runs the task only for the tenant specified by the unique identifier.
+(This alphanumeric code is viewable in the Flexera license details, and in the Tenant table in the database.)
+Note: If a task is scoped to a tenant, and the -t option is omitted on the command line, BatchProcessTaskConsoLe.exe queues a separate message for every tenant in the database.
 These messages are then prioritized and processed as usual by the batch scheduler service.
 For single-tenant on-premises implementations, this option should be omitted, and has no effect.